banner

 }

-At this point, we know that the server-side inputChannel is ultimately registered in the InputDispatcher's registration list, so the InputDispatcher can write messages to the server-side socket, and the client-side can read them.
-However, we still find a problem: after the server-side writes the event message, how does it notify the client to start processing?
-Let's look back at the constructor of InputEventReceiver we introduced earlier.
+At this point, we know that the server-side inputChannel has been registered to the registration list of InputDispatcher, so InputDispatcher can write messages to the server-side socket, and the client-side can read them.
+However, we find another problem: how does the server-side write event messages notify the client to start processing?
+Let's go back to the constructor of InputEventReceiver.

 public InputEventReceiver(InputChannel inputChannel, Looper looper) {